bitrise-io/bitrise.io/README.md

     * [`bitrise-base`](https://github.com/bitrise-docker/bitrise-base), for generic tools and configurations (which are not related to Android)
     * [`android`](https://github.com/bitrise-docker/android), for Android related tools and configurations

-## Contribution to Bitrise stack, tools & steps

-If you want to collaborate with us creating useful automation tools and steps please go to the [`contrib`](https://github.com/bitrise-io/bitrise-contrib) repository and follow the guides. you can keep track of others' projects there as well.

 ## Sample Apps

-Check out our sample app repositories for a starter.
+Check out our sample app repositories.

 **iOS**